Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression

-\updated{While it seems possible to mitigate topological inconsistencies by storing the original MSC alongside the compressed data, it still fails to align with the decompressed data, as demonstrated in our experiments.} In Figure~\ref{fig:teaser} (b) and (c), separatrices extracted from the decompressed data are misaligned with the original structures, and storing the original MSC no longer reflects the altered scalar field, resulting in inconsistencies in visualization and analysis.
-Therefore, rather than storing the original MSC, it is essential to preserve the topology during the compression process to ensure reliable scientific interpretation, as we demonstrate later in our experiments.
+While it seems possible to mitigate topological inconsistencies by storing the original topological structures alongside the compressed data, the stored structures still fail to align with the decompressed data.
+As demonstrated in Figure~\ref{fig:teaser}(b) and (c), separatrices extracted from the decompressed data are misaligned with the original structures, and storing the original topological structures no longer reflects the altered scalar field, resulting in inconsistencies in visualization and downstream analysis.
+For example, scientists may use the persistence diagram (a plot that tracks the lifespan of topological features) extracted from MSC to filter out less significant features, referred to as topological simplification~\cite{Edelsbrunner_persistence}.
+However, the persistence diagram extracted from the original MSC no longer aligns with the decompressed field, as shown in Figure~\ref{fig:teaser}.
+Therefore, rather than storing the original topological structures, it is essential to preserve the topology to ensure reliable scientific interpretation, as we demonstrated in our experiments in Appendix C.

-\updated{To the best of our knowledge, this work is the first to fully preserve the MSC within decompressed data under error-bounded lossy compression.
-The closest related method is MSz~\cite{li_msz}, which preserves topological segmentations induced by MSC, but MSz does not fully preserve the MSC.
-One key limitation is that MSz does not guarantee saddle points, which play a crucial role in MSC.
+\updated{This work targets the full preservation of MSC within decompressed data under error-bounded lossy compression.} The closest related method is MSz~\cite{li_msz}, which focuses on preserving MSC-induced segmentations, namely, piecewise linear MS segmentations (PLMSS).
+Note that preserving PLMSS does not preserve the full MSC; PLMSS offers a cheaper preview of MSC but lacks key topological constituents~\cite{MSS}, including saddles and saddle-related features.
+The lack of preservation of saddle-related features is a key limitation of MSz, as these features are fundamental to the structure of the MSC and influence a wide range of downstream analyses, such as persistence diagram computation and topological simplification~\cite{Edelsbrunner_persistence}, and topology-aware machine learning~\cite{pont2023}.
 In climate research, for instance, scientists rely on saddle points to identify potential turning points in storm paths~\cite{Dora_2013}.
-Distorted saddle points can mislead weather forecasts, potentially leading to inadequate responses to extreme weather events.}
+Distorted saddle points can mislead weather forecasts, potentially leading to inadequate responses to extreme weather events.

-In this paper, we introduce \textbf{DMTz}, an iterative workflow for preserving the discrete Morse-Smale complexes (DMSC) in 2D/3D scalar fields by correcting the outputs of error-bounded lossy compressors.
-Our method ensures the preservation of all critical points (including saddles) and the separatrices connecting these critical points.
-We chose DMSC as our preservation target due to its robust implementation and widespread use in scientific applications, including its adoption in production topological visualization tools such as the Topology ToolKit (TTK)~\cite{masood2021overview}.
-Our method keeps the decompressed data within the user-defined error bound and could be integrated with any error-bounded lossy compressor by directly operating on the compression outputs.
-For a clearer comparison of the topological preservation capabilities of DMTz against other existing technologies, see our discussion later.